ionixftw/dev101/README.md

 * In order to get relief from Brahmanical Hinduism imposed by Sena Kings, people voluntarily accepted Islam and welcomed Ikhtiyar-ud-Din as their new ruler.

-* Ikhtiyar-ud-Din issued a gold coing commemorating the conquest of Gaur inscribed in Arabic and Sanskrit depicting a Turkish cavalryman charging at full gallop and holding a mace.
+* Ikhtiyar-ud-Din issued a gold coin commemorating the conquest of Gaur inscribed in Arabic and Sanskrit depicting a Turkish cavalryman charging at full gallop and holding a mace.

 * Ithtiyar-ud-Din gave more attention to **Lakhnawati**, near the present site of Gaur in the district of Malda which became the first **capital** under Muslim rule in Bengal.
 He had command over Malda, Dinajpur, Murshidabad and Birbhum districts.

 * From the 13th century onwards, Bengal was ruled by the governors of the Delhi Sultanate.
-Ali Mardan *(who was appointed the Governor Bengal after Ikhtiyar-ud-Din in 1206)* declared independence against Delhi suzerainty.
+Ali Mardan *(who was appointed the Governor of Bengal after Ikhtiyar-ud-Din in 1206)* declared independence against Delhi suzerainty.

 * Ali Mardan issued silver coins depicting a cavalryman image commemmorating the conquest of Bengal in Ramazan in 1204 A.D. / 600 A.H.